 California Governor Jerry Brown made a surprise visit to a December 2012 Climate One program to congratulate Dr. James Hansen, the 2012 Stephen Schneider Award recipient.

-James Hansen Receives the 2012 Stephen Schneider Climate Science Communication Award
+James Hansen Receives 2012 Stephen Schneider Award for Outstanding Climate Science Communication

 GM Discontinues Heartland Institute Funding